Congressional oversight

-Congressional oversight is oversight by the United States Congress over the Executive Branch, including the numerous U.S. federal agencies.
+Congressional oversight is oversight by the United States Congress over the executive branch, including the numerous U.S. federal agencies.
 Congressional oversight includes the review, monitoring, and supervision of federal agencies, programs, activities, and policy implementation.
 Congress exercises this power largely through its congressional committee system.
 Oversight also occurs in a wide variety of congressional activities and contexts.
 These include authorization, appropriations, investigative, and legislative hearings by standing committees; which is specialized investigations by select committees; and reviews and studies by congressional support agencies and staff.

-Congress’s oversight authority derives from its “implied” powers in the Constitution, public laws, and House and Senate rules.
+Congress’s oversight authority derives from its "implied" powers in the Constitution, public laws, and House and Senate rules.
 It is an integral part of the American system of checks and balances.

+Some scholars have questioned the efficacy of congressional oversight in ensuring bureaucratic performance and compliance with law.

 Constitutionality

-Oversight is an implied rather than an enumerated power under the U.S. Constitution.
+Oversight is an implied rather than an expressed power under the U.S. Constitution.
 The government's charter does not explicitly grant Congress the authority to conduct inquiries or investigations of the executive, to have access to records or materials held by the executive, or to issue subpoenas for documents or testimony from the executive.

 There was little discussion of the power to oversee, review, or investigate executive activity at the Constitutional Convention of 1787 or later in The Federalist Papers, which argued in favor of ratification of the Constitution.
 The lack of debate was because oversight and its attendant authority were seen as an inherent power of representative assemblies which enacted public law.

 Oversight also derives from the many and varied express powers of the Congress in the Constitution.
-It is implied in the legislature's authority, among other powers and duties, to appropriate funds, enact laws, raise and support armies, provide for a Navy, declare war, and impeach and remove from office the President, Vice President, and other civil officers.
+It is implied in the legislature's authority, among other powers and duties, to appropriate funds, enact laws, raise and support armies, provide for a Navy, declare war, and impeach and remove from office the president, vice president, and other civil officers.
 Congress could not reasonably or responsibly exercise these powers without knowing what the executive was doing; how programs were being administered, by whom, and at what cost; and whether officials were obeying the law and complying with legislative intent.